j-cahill/j-cahill.github.io/_pages/about.md

 title: "About"
 permalink: /about/
 header:
-  image: "/images/zakim.jpg"
+  image: "/images/new-york-city-skyline.jpg"
 ---

-I'm a senior data scientist who excels at data wrangling, machine learning, exploratory analysis, and data visualizations.
+I'm a data analyst and public health researcher at the Columbia University Mailman School of Public Health, and a part time MS student in data science at Columbia.
+Most of my personal data science projects are based on my hobbies and interests, like music and cooking.

-Etc, etc, etc
+I excel at data wrangling from messy sources and using my results to tell an interesting and compelling story.